Industry Leadership Group Members

 David Bunton, REPROCELL Europe Ltd & Precision Medicine Scotland Innovation Centre

-David is CEO of Reprocell Europe Ltd and Chairman of the Precision Medicine Scotland Innovation Centre.
-He was formerly CEO of Biopta Ltd, which he co-founded in 2002, and Biopta Inc., formed in 2011, which were acquired by Reprocell Inc., Japan, in 2015.
+David is CEO of Reprocell Europe Ltd. He was formerly CEO of Biopta Ltd, which he co-founded in 2002, and Biopta Inc., formed in 2011, which were acquired by Reprocell Inc., Japan, in 2015.

 John McNeill, MSD

 John joined MSD in 2002 direct from the University of Glasgow where he gained a BSc (Hons) in Virology.
-He has worked his way through the MSD organisation to this leadership role over the last eighteen years.
+He has worked his way through the MSD organisation to this leadership role over the past two decades.
 His previous positions have covered the entire MSD portfolio and a variety of commercial roles, including acting as a Director of IOmet Pharma, following their acquisition in 2016.
 In addition, John is also the sponsor for the UK Women’s Network within MSD UK.

 Colin MacKay, Symbiosis Pharmaceutical Services